POLYVIEW-3D TutorialPart 7. Animation settings

 enabled only when the

-RotationThis animation effect allows one to see in detail all sides of the structure of interest.
+RotationThis animation allows one to see in detail all sides of the structure of interest.
 It is especially useful in conjunction with opaque rendering of molecular surfaces.
 Options available for this type of animation include the rotation angle increment (use smaller angle for smoother rotation effect) and axes to spin the structure around.
-Obviously, the smaller the angle increment, the larger the number of frames to be generated and the longer the time required to finish the job.
+NOTE: the smaller the angle increment, the larger the number of frames to be generated and the longer the time required to finish the job.
 In addition to these options, one can request the rocking effect with the corresponding angle span for it.
 The rocking effect takes half of the time required for full rotation effect.
 When rocking effect is used, the initial orientation is adjusted automatically to place the original orientation in the middle of the animation.
-For example, if rocking around X axis with an angle span of 90 degrees is chosen, then the initial orientation is adjusted by applying a rotation around X with dX= −45 (i.e. − 90 / 2).
-Below are two examples of rotation and rocking animations.
-In order to reduce the image size, they had been set to have the minimum number of frames with a wide angle increment.
-To see smoother rotation with refined settings, click on the respective image.
+For example, if rocking around X axis with an angle span of 90 degrees is requested, then the initial orientation is adjusted by applying the rotation around X with dX= −45 (i.e. − 90 / 2).
+Below are two examples of rotation and rocking animation.
+In order to reduce the image file size, they had been set to have the minimum number of frames with a wide angle increment.
+To see smoother rotation with refined settings, click on the corresponding image.
 The structure of sucrose-specific porin (PDB id 1a0s) was used to generate these images.

-Animation using models can be also generated using
+NOTE: Model-based animation can be also generated using

 Zoom

-structure along with some increment to scale the view.
+frames along with some increment to scale the view.
 The

 settings for the initial

-<< Prev Next >> |
+Last modified: Thu Feb 9 13:30:25 EST 2012 << Prev Next >> |